-Maj Fischer, interim director for external relations, UW-Madison International Division
+Maj Fischer, Director for External Relations, UW-Madison International Division

-Maj Fischer, currently interim director for external relations in UW-Madison’s International Division, was a Peace Corps Volunteer (Education) in Poland.
-She later worked for the agency as associate director for the Peace Corps in Fiji from 2003-2005, re-opening the program after its five-year hiatus.
+Maj Fischer, currently Director for External Relations in UW-Madison’s International Division, was a Peace Corps Volunteer (Education) in Poland.
+She later worked for the agency as Associate Director for the Peace Corps in Fiji from 2003-2005, re-opening the program after its five-year hiatus.

 After Fiji, she moved half way around the world to Copenhagen, Denmark, to work for The Danish Institute for Study Abroad (DIS) before returning to UW-Madison in 2010 where she started UW-Madison’s International Internship Program as well as coordinating the campus Peace Corps recruiting office.
 From 1996-2003, Maj served as Associate Director for UW-Madison’s International Academic Programs.
 She was also a Fulbright participant in Korea, a summer intern in Brussels, and spent a year in both Finland and Sweden as an exchange student.
-While she has lived around the world, Maj is a proud native of Wisconsin with an undergraduate degree (AB) from the University of Chicago and a Masters in Public Policy (MPP) focusing on International Development and Education Policy from Harvard’s Kennedy School of Government.
+While she has lived around the world, Maj is a proud native of Wisconsin.
+She has an undergraduate degree (AB) from the University of Chicago and a Masters in Public Policy (MPP) focusing on International Development and Education Policy from Harvard’s Kennedy School of Government.
 Contact Maj (pronounced “my”) at email@example.com.